 Yale-Myers Forest receives the most activity in terms of education, research, and harvesting operations of all the forests with the School Forest System.
-The Yale School of Forestry & Environmental Studies also engages in extensive outreach in the communities surrounding the forest.
+The Yale School of the Environment also engages in extensive outreach in the communities surrounding the forest.
 More information on our outreach, the Quiet Corner Initiative, can be found here.

 Yale-Myers Forest is primarily comprised mixed hardwoods on glacial till soils with a large component of hemlock, several scattered white pine stands (mainly of old field origin), and occasional red pine plantations established in the 1940s after field abandonment.
 There are numerous small ponds, beaver meadows, and watercourses throughout the forest, as well as historical relics of water powered rural industries long gone.